 In the professional photo studio we can create the photos that we have in mind in an optimally controlled manner.
 We have different backgrounds, lighting equipment and many attributes at our disposal.
 Basically, a photo studio is very straightforward.
 But I can use it to influence the end result in an infinite number of ways.
 The searching for right setup is different every time and the result can sometimes be very surprising.
 I moved my photo studio from Amsterdam, Diemen to The Hague.
-Occasionally I rent a studio in Amsterdam or I set up my mobile studio on location.
+There is always the option of renting a studio in Amsterdam or for me to set up my mobile studio on location.

 In the photo studio I have a high degree of control over what the images will look like.
 For example, I eliminate the effects of the weather and we can take our time to find the images we are looking for.
 In addition, there are a number of practical aspects to the studio that make the shoot easier and more comfortable.
 For example, we have a toilet available (some shoots may take a few hours), mirrors, tables with chairs (nice for applying makeup for example) and often very practical: an ironing board.
 Of course we can also arrange that these items are available on some locations.
 But by doing so we quickly increase the logistical challenges of the shoot.
 My photo studio is located in The Hague.
 Perfectly accessibility by car and public transport.
 Parking right in front of the building which makes it is easy to bring your things along (such as clothes and makeup).

 A photo shoot in the studio aims to deliver the images that we have in mind.
 Some shoots are hard work.
 But it is always the intention to have a good time.
 I’m convinced that the quality of the end result is significantly better when the shoot is relaxed and everybody is at ease.
 Not just, for example, because your smile will be completely different, but mainly because the success of the shoot strongly depends on how we communicate and inspire each other.